kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_weather.md

 To change the recording frequency, click the time under the weather monitor label at the bottom left and enter a new interval.

-For better accuracy, grant Trail Sense Location permission to determine your elevation via GPS.
+For better accuracy, grant Ocean Sense Location permission to determine your elevation via GPS.
 This helps convert pressure to sea level pressure, improving prediction accuracy.

 In Settings > Weather, you can customize the notification to show:
 - **Pressure**: Displays the current pressure.